emmanuelvelmo/Displacement-map-script/README.md

-# Displacement-map-generator (ongoing)
-A script to generate multiple displacement maps automatically from images
+A script to generate multiple displacement maps automatically from png images